etonedemid/zomdroid-/README.md

 ## Supporting Development

+**Huge thanks to @Vannyk for supporting!**

-This is an independent project, Donate if you wish to see this on Google Play!
+This is an independent project, Donate if you wish!

 [Ko-fi](https://ko-fi.com/etonedemid)